gruhflust/dto_admin/README.md

 This repository collects Ansible playbooks that can manipulate a remote client.
 Currently it provides a playbook to update a client and create the user "ironscope".
+The playbook works across common Linux distributions such as Debian/Ubuntu/Mint, RedHat-based systems, SUSE variants and Alpine, automatically detecting the target system and its display manager before applying changes.

 ## Usage

 The inventory `inventory/hosts.ini` contains the target host `192.168.188.121` and uses the user `root` for the connection.

-The playbook `dto_user.yml` ensures that the user `ironscope` exists, creates a home directory, adds the user to the `sudo` group and forces a password change at the first login.
+The playbook `dto_user.yml` ensures that the user `ironscope` exists, creates a home directory, adds the user to the appropriate admin group for the detected distribution and forces a password change at the first login.
-It then updates the target host system, installs the package `rclone`, creates the directory `onedrive` in the home directory and sets `/bin/bash` as the default shell.
+It then updates the target host system using the correct package manager, installs the package `rclone`, creates the directory `onedrive` in the home directory and sets `/bin/bash` as the default shell.
 Finally, it installs a colorful prompt that displays IP address, username and current directory in different colors.

 Run the playbook: